Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/02_Addressing.md

  - Unique for any other devices.
 Assigned by the manufacturer
  - Represented as hexadecimals, separated by hyphen, period or colon.
 Eg: 70-20-84-00-ED-FC

-Routers need IP address and switches need MAC address.
+Routers need IP address and switches need MAC address to transfer data.
 # Port Address
 - Decides which process has to get the communicated data in the particular node
 - Port is the communication endpoint.